clang77/birthday/README.md

 # birthday
 simple html and js
-created within my first coding class
+created within one of my first coding classes